- Awarding Body: OCR

 What will I learn?

 This course aims to give you the necessary foundations in Computer Science to help you go on to further study at A Level and ultimately employment within ever expanding industry.
-Within this course you will learn how to program in languages such as python, HTML and SQL, along with gaining a deeper and wider understanding of computer and network technology.
-This course is highly technical and is ideal for students who are keen on maths, engineering and electronic technology or for students of already take a keen interest in computing / programming.
+Within this course you will learn how to program using Python, along with gaining a deeper and wider understanding of computer, network technology, ways to protect a network against intruders and the ethical, legal and environmental issues that arise from the use of computers.
+This course is highly technical and is ideal for students with problem solving skills, who are keen on maths, engineering and electronic technology or for students of already take a keen interest in computing / programming.

 How will I be assessed?